-Performance outcomes Acceptable outcomes Complies Comments PO16 Development is located and designed to ensure that users and nearby sensitive land uses are not exposed to unacceptable levels of contaminants AO16 Development is located where: (a) soils are not contaminated by pollutants which represent a health or safety risk to users; or (b) contaminated soils are remediated prior to plan sealing, operational works permit, or issuing of building works permit. n/a Not applicable.
-Fire services in developme nts accessed by common priva te title P017 Fire hydrants are located in positions that will enable fire services to access water safely, effectively and efficiently.
+Performance outcomes Acceptable outcomes Complies Comments PO16 Development is located and designed to ensure that users and nearby sensitive land uses are not exposed to unacceptable levels of contaminants AO16 Development is located where: (a) soils are not contaminated by pollutants which represent a health or safety risk to users; or (b) contaminated soils are remediated prior to plan sealing, operational works permit, or issuing of building works permit. ~ The subject site is not a known or suspected contaminated site.
+Fire services in developments accessed by common priva te title PO17 Fire hydrants are located in positions that will enable fire services to access water safely, effectively and efficiently.
 AO17.1 Fire hydrants are located in accessways or private roads held in common private title at a maximum spacing of: (a) 120 metres for residential development; and (b) 90 metres for any other development. n/a Not applicable.
 AO17.2 Fire hydrants are located at all intersections of accessways or private roads held in common private title. n/a Not applicable.